silvinor/www/_posts/2026-08-08-unmasked-at-midlife.md

 One more thing is worth saying plainly.
 By the time an adult reaches a formal assessment, they almost always already suspect the answer.
 The process does not usually deliver a bolt from the blue.
 It confirms something the person has quietly come to believe.
 This is why both routes to understanding are legitimate: the person who is *self-identified*, working from honest self-recognition, and the person who is *formally diagnosed*, with a clinical report in hand.
 Neither is walking into this cold.

-Hold on to that fact - *she already knew* - because it makes the next part harder to understand, and more important.
+Hold on to that fact - *they already knew* - because it makes the next part harder to understand, and more important.

 ## <small class="text-body-tertiary">Part 4: </small><br>The discovery, and the grief

-I often point people I speak to to a video of the YouTuber known as Courtney, Literally.
-In [her video](https://youtu.be/RSZ-SnKSyl4?t=1120) about the assessment process she shares the moment she hears a psychologist confirm that she is autistic.
+I often send people to a video by the YouTuber known as Courtney, Literally. [^a] In [her video](https://youtu.be/RSZ-SnKSyl4?t=1120) about the assessment process she shares the moment she hears a psychologist confirm that she is autistic.
 In it, at that moment, she breaks down into deep, uncontrollable sobbing.

-Here is the question I ask the lister afterwards: *she already suspected she was autistic.
+Here is the question I ask the listener afterwards: *she already suspected she was autistic.
 So why that reaction?*

-I too, had that same reaction - and I had seen that video before - and had assumed that I would not have that reaction.
+I too had that same reaction - and I had seen that video before - and had assumed that I would not have that reaction.

 I did.

 The answer is grief.

-We expect a diagnosis to bring relief, but that's not what comes first.
-It's the: finally, a name for the nameless thing.
-Finally, an explanation that is not "you are lazy" or "you are difficult", told "you are broken", called "odd", "weird", "creepy" - all the bullies that teased you when you were a kid, all the times you were fired from your job because your "personality" did not "work" for the company, all the lost relationships ... it all has a reason now.
+Relief does come first.
+Finally, a name for the nameless thing; finally, an explanation that is not *you are lazy*, or *you are difficult*, or *you are broken*, or *odd*, or *weird*, or *creepy*.
+The bullies who teased you at school, the jobs you lost because your personality did not work for the company, the relationships that fell away - all of it has a reason now.
 That unburdening is real, and it matters.
 But it can also be a kind of shield.
 If I embrace the label instantly and completely, I do not yet have to feel the weight of what it means [^160].

 And underneath the relief sits something that feels a great deal like bereavement.
 Because a late diagnosis is not simply new information added to your life.
 It re-writes the whole story.
 Every memory, every failure, every relationship now reads differently.
 What you mourn is a version of yourself that never got to exist - the person you might have been if someone had understood you at ten instead of fifty - and the life that might have been lived with that understanding.
-As I put it in my book, and as I say on stage: someone died.
+As I say on stage: someone died.
 You did.

 Researchers who study this describe a grief that follows the familiar shape of loss - the denial, the anger, the bargaining, the deep sadness, and eventually some form of acceptance [^815][^816].
 But it is important to be honest about that model: grief does not move in neat, tidy steps, and treating it as a checklist can mislead people [^817].
 It loops back on itself.
 You can feel settled one week and be blindsided the next [^818].
 For autistic people, this can be even less predictable, because many of us process emotion in our own way, sometimes feeling little at first and then being overwhelmed later, or struggling to name what we feel at all [^68].